ritza-co/internal-articles/docs/migrate-from-openai-with-vllm.md

 Migration has never been easier thanks to OpenAI-compatible endpoints.
 Change two lines of code, and applications run on self-hosted infrastructure with the same API they already use.

-Try [Cerebrium](https://www.cerebrium.ai/) today with $30 available on the free tier, plus [step-by-step tutorials](https://docs.cerebrium.ai/v4/examples/featured) that walk through setting up and optimizing today's top-performing models.
+Try [Cerebrium](https://www.cerebrium.ai/) today with $30 credit available on the free tier, plus [step-by-step tutorials](https://docs.cerebrium.ai/v4/examples/featured) that walk through setting up and optimizing today's top-performing models.
 Take control of AI infrastructure before the next OpenAI bill surprises you.

 ## Further Reading